keithjohnston/atomicquestions/README.md

 }
 ```

-### How can I create my own console command from script?
+### How can you create my own console command from script?

 You need to subscribe to the "ConsoleCommand" event.
 The callback will be passed in the entire command line and you can then react to it from script.